Z-Hub/kopano-apps/kopano-core/appcenter/README_UPDATE.md

 ### Changes in Kopano Core 8.6.2 and Kopano4UCS 1.4.18

-* it is now possible to manage the Kopano apt repository through the `Settings` option in the App Center.
+* it is now possible to manage the Kopano apt repository through the `App Settings` option in the App Center.

 ### Changes in Kopano Core 8.6.2 and Kopano4UCS 1.4.5